omeka/omeka-s-enduser/docs/modules/mapping.md

 ## Adding map blocks to a site

-Mapping creates two blocks you can add to your site: Map by attachments, where you manually add resources to the map block; and Map by query, which allows you to use a search string to add resources to the map block.
+Mapping creates two page blocks you can add to your pages: "Map by attachments", where you manually add resources to the map block; and "Map by query", which allows you to use a search string to add resources to the map block.

 To add a map to a new or existing page, click to edit the page.
-On the right, under _Add New Block_ , click the  _Map_ tab to add a map to the item (1).
-Selecting the tab will open the map block to the page (2).
-This block includes customizable features for the map in collapsable panes.
+On the right, under "Add new block", click either the "Map by attachments" or "Map by query" option (1).
+Selecting one will open the map block to the page (2).
+The blocks include customizable features for the map in collapsable panes.
 Click the triangle to expand or collapse these fields (3).

 ![Screenshot of the Page with Map Block selected.
 Block includes menu options Default View, WMS Overlays and attachments.](../modules/modulesfiles/Mapping_Page_MapBlock1.png)

-The *Map by attachments* and *Map by query* blocks have largely the same settings, with the exception of the final option.
+The "Map by attachments" and "Map by query" blocks have largely the same settings, with the exception of the final option.

 ### Default view
 This section lets you set the appearance and zoom level of the map.
 There are three fields and a preview map.
 Within the preview map are buttons which you can use to set the default zoom and location of the map.
 If you do not set a default zoom or location, the map will adjust to display all resources.

 ![Map by attachments block open to Default Settings.
 There is no information in any field, and the preview map is zoomed in to level 2](../modules/modulesfiles/mappingBlockDefaultView1.png)

-*Basemap provider*: select from a dropdown of basemaps.
+Basemap provider: select from a dropdown of basemaps.
 Once selected, the preview map will update to show you the appearance of that map.
-The default is OpenStreetMap.Mapnik.
+The default is "OpenStreetMap.Mapnik".

 Minimum zoom level: set the minimum zoom for the map.
 Fully zoomed out is 0.